Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 **I imagine it wasn’t easy.**

 "*Oh* fuck *no it wasn’t.
 Still isn’t, won’t ever be!
-But we…well, heck, I’ll be honest,* ***I*** *needed to prove to them we could play by their rules, even if God made them better at it.
+But we... well, heck, I’ll be honest,* ***I*** *needed to prove to them we could play by their rules, even if God made them better at it.
 Turns out though, he made us humans pretty damn good at this, too."*

 It is difficult to illustrate with photos just how impressive Julian’s casually immense speed is.
 He can move like a blur when he wants to, though he is reluctant to state exactly how fast he is.
 His equally immense strength, however, is easier to depict.
 I cast about and point to an almost round boulder which has taken residence against the roots of a Ketta.
 Julian grins, prowls over to it and pries it out of the ground.
 The boulder is about as wide as his broad chest, and he picks it up and curls it repeatedly with quiet, satisfied grunts.
 I later learn how impressive a feat this is—for details, see his stats and other info in the full write-up on ESNN.

-*"Not many…* hnngh… *can do something…* grr… *like this!"*
+*"Not many...* hnngh... *can do something...* grr... *like this!"*

 He lifts it above his head a few times, then falters, pauses for a moment, and looks at me.

 [Image: Honest strength.
 Side profile of Julian pausing mid-curl while holding a large boulder in his hands, his arms bulging outrageously yet his expression questioning and uncertain.]

-*"…I guess that’s pretty stupid and macho of me, huh?"*
+*"...I guess that’s pretty stupid and macho of me, huh?"*

 I withhold any comment and press forward.
 Julian has become a mentor and teacher for a young Deathworld species who, while in many ways are much like us, value traits like physical strength much more strongly.
 Teaching them requires that he push himself past limits most of us would hardly believe a human could breach.
 He is still coming to terms with what that means for him.